kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_food.txt

 Key considerations when choosing plants include:

-- Plants in or near contaminated water must be washed and possibly boiled to avoid consuming harmful bacteria or chemicals.
+- Plants in or near contaminated water must be washed and cooked to avoid consuming harmful bacteria or chemicals.
 - Even within the same species, plants can vary in toxicity due to environmental factors.
 - If you are sensitive to allergens like poison ivy, steer clear of similar plants such as mangoes or cashews, which can cause similar reactions.
 - Some plants are more nutritious than others.
 For example, nuts and seeds are high in calories and fats, while leafy greens are high in vitamins and minerals.
 - Some plants are fine for animals but toxic to humans.
 - Aggregate berries are generally safe.
 These include raspberries and blackberries.
 - Seaweed washed ashore may be spoiled or decayed.
-- **Avoid the following** unless you are 100% sure of the identification:
+- **Avoid the following**:
   - Mushrooms.
   - Roadside plants.
   - Plants with umbrella-shaped flowers.